codercreative/nps-app/README.md

 ## Reason for Working on a National Park Service App

 It is fun to work on a site about nature as this is something we all enjoy!
 Also, I love working with beautiful images - and the NPS API provides a rich supply.
-Finally, I appreciate the NPS API page which is clear and to the point.

 ## Description